StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/unsupervised-learning-berkeley.md

 CPC (Contrastive predicting coding) can also be used to predict next audio chunk after X audio (using a RNN as encoder) or next patch of an image.
 They just use softmax over k\_i embedding * W * c where c is code for X.

 MoCo and SimCLR do the same, but they keep a stash of all previous instances in memory using a weighted average of the weights over time to predict (so noisy output of model for contrastive loss).
 This is useful for batchnorm and biggest "no" for contrastive step.

+## Semi-Supervised Learning

+Train a supervised model on labeled data and then leverage unlabeled (typically much more numerous) data to improve it.

+Some techniques include:
+- Label Consistency: minimizing entropy for unlabeled data
+- unsupervised data augmentation
+- Pseudo Labeling: adding the most confident predictions as 100% labeled
+- VAT Virtual Adversarial Training: where you take derivative of prediction wrt *the input* and move the input in the opposite direction keeping the label

+**MixMatch**: Take unlabeled data, augment it many times, average predictions and sharpen them with temperature, then make that the label for all augmentations.
+This term in loss is weighted with a hyperparam.
+This algorithm *almost* matches supervised performance in CIFAR10 and others.

+**Noisy Student** : Train a supervised model on your labeled data, that's your teacher.
+Create a student, which trains on labeled data but also in unlabeled such that the original teacher has high confidence in the label.
+Add noise (stochastic skip connections, dropout, data augmentation) to the inputs that go into the noisy student (hence the name).
+Then the student becomes the teacher and you keep repeating.

+This uses the logits instead of the one-hot encoded predictions for the teacher classifications.
+It got a 10x data efficiency compared with sota (10x smaller unlabelled dataset) combining ImageNet and JFT.
+Sota in imageNet.
+Very robust in Imagenet-A, an adversarial dataset [🌱].
+Scales well to little labeled data.